pitastrudl/wekanwiki/FAQ.md

 ## What is the difference between Wekan and Trello?
 The main difference between the two is that Wekan is completely open source and available under the permissive MIT license.
 That makes it possible to host it on your own server (or your company's or organization's server) and you keep the full control over all data.
 No need to fear it will disappear some day, like a commercial service like Trello could.
-Additionally the long term goal is to have features that are not available on Trello or other alternative, making Wekan flexible and suitable for complex project organizations.
+Additionally the long term goal is to have features that are not available on Trello or other alternatives, making Wekan flexible and suitable for complex project organizations.

 ## Why does Wekan look so different now compared to < v0.9?
 Wekan started as a just for fun project to explore meteor and its features and the initial version had a lot of the Trello assets (CSS, Images, Fonts) in it and copied a lot of its design.
 Due to an DMCA takedown notice and obviously to get its own identity, the old design was dropped after v0.8 and a new UI was developed